microsoft/api-guidelines/azure/Guidelines.md

 <a href="#lro-list-status-monitors-filter" name="lro-list-status-monitors-filter">:ballot_box_with_check:</a>
 **YOU SHOULD** support the `filter` query parameter on the list operation for any polymorphic status monitor collection and support filtering on the `kind` value of the status monitor.

-For example, the following request should returns all status monitor resources whose `kind` is either "VMInitializing" *or* "VMRebooting" and whose status is "NotStarted" *or* "Succeeded".
+For example, the following request should return all status monitor resources whose `kind` is either "VMInitializing" *or* "VMRebooting" and whose status is "NotStarted" *or* "Succeeded".

 ```text